isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 * Once a Notification for Relief has been served, the vendor/tour agency has to restore your deposit, even if it has been previously forfeited.

-* This applies to contracts entered into before 25 March 2020, for obligationson or after 1 February 2020.
+* This applies to contracts entered into before 25 March 2020, for obligations on or after 1 February 2020.
 For example, the Act would apply to a contract which you entered into in June 2019 to book a wedding banquet to be held on 20 February 2020.

 * A restoration of deposit **does not mean** that you are entitled to cancel the contract, and/or that the vendor/tour agency must provide you with a refund automatically.

 **g.
-My deposit was forfeited before the Act came into force on [20 April 2020].
+My deposit was forfeited before the Act came into force on 20 April 2020.
 Do I have any recourse under the Act?**

 * If the contract was entered into before 25 March 2020, and the event or tour was supposed to be carried out on or after 1 February 2020, but could not be carried out because of COVID-19, your deposit can still be restored.